FEATURED ONLINE MBA PROGRAMS

 This private Christian university's Ken Blanchard College of Business has built its curricula on the theories and experience of one of the country's best-known business consultants: Ken Blanchard, the author of a number of best-selling books, including "The One Minute Manager."
 Leadership and entrepreneurial skills are emphasized.
 The school offers a number of flexible MBA options, allowing you to choose from a traditional on-campus experience, evening classes or online learning; you can also select a concentration in general management, accounting, finance, health systems management, leadership, marketing or strategic human resource management.
 The Ken Blanchard College of Business also offers an Executive MBA program and a dual degree program that combines an MBA with a Master of Science in leadership.

 Though Northcentral University's MBA programs are offered online, distance learning doesn't mean a "remote" experience.
-Northcentral's key teaching philosophy is a one-on-one model that pairs each student with one of their faculty members, 100 percent of whom are PhDs.
+Northcentral's key teaching philosophy is a model that pairs each student with one of their faculty members, 100 percent of whom are PhDs.
 Personalized learning is a hallmark of their program and you have the ability to customize your degree with 16 areas of concentration.
-The program is designed to be completed within two years; however, an accelerated option allows you to condense your course of study to just one year.
+The program is designed to be completed within two years.

 U.S. News & World Report ranks the Eller College of Management at the University of Arizona in the top 100 business schools.
 While the school does not offer an online option, you can choose between a traditional MBA, a part-time evening MBA for working students that spaces classes over a longer period of time or a 16-month intensive Executive MBA for individuals with significant work experience who are seeking positions in leadership.
 All three programs are accredited by the AACSB.
 Eller is also home to the McGuire Center for Entrepreneurship, which brings additional perspectives and resources to your MBA experience.